 Creating an array with SQL

-It's easy to create an array with SQL in FoxPro by using the INTO ARRAY clause in an SQL SELECT statement.
-This example creates an array of customer details:
+It's easy to create an array with SQL in FoxPro by using the INTO ARRAY clause:

 SELECT Cust_ID ;